Adjusting your habits for distance classes

 Your study habits may need to change for you to be successful with distance classes.

-UAF eCampus has compiled a guides to support you
+UAF eCampus has compiled guides to support students at all UA campuses

 Workspace Accessories and Equipment